thejohncotton/savvy-course-materials/Wk1Mod5.md

 3. Now make sure that each block has a unique ID, and add some unique styles to your block in the group's CSS stylesheet.
 4. Be sure to commit your work periodically, submit new features as pull requests, and `fetch` data from the `merged` repository after every pull request.

-When class is done, your instructor will deploy your site through firebase for your viewing pleasure.
+When class is done, your instructor will deploy your site through Netlify for your viewing pleasure.
 Good luck!